-An insurance undertaking must also comply with the other legislation which regulates the sale and marketing of certain products (including insurance products) to consumers (as defined above) in Ireland, including but not limited to the following:
+An insurance undertaking must also comply with the other legislation that regulates the sale and marketing of certain products (including insurance products) to consumers (as defined above) in Ireland, including but not limited to the following:

-- Consumer Protection Act 2007; - · Sale of Goods and Supply of Services Act 1980; - European Communities (Unfair Terms in Consumer Contracts) Regulations 1995; and - European Communities (Distance Marketing of Consumer Financial Services) Regulations 2004 (as amended).
+- the Consumer Protection Act 2007; - the Sale of Goods and Supply of Services Act 1980; - the European Communities (Unfair Terms in Consumer Contracts) Regulations 1995; and the European Communities (Distance Marketing of Consumer Financial Services) Regulations 2004 (as amended).

-It should be noted that the Central Bank does not require the submission of product documents by insurance undertakings operating in the Irish market.
+The Central Bank does not require the submission of product documents by insurance undertakings operating in the Irish market.